 There are other options regarding diabetes treatment along with fenugreek.
 To maintain high-quality life with a diabetes diagnosis, you need to keep your blood glucose at normal levels.

-In order to aid your body to maintain healthy blood sugar levels, you need to make few lifestyle changes, such as:
+In order to aid your body to maintain healthy blood sugar levels, you need to make a few lifestyle changes, such as:

 Taking proper medication can help you keep your blood glucose at healthy levels.
 Medications can help control your body’s use and the creation of insulin.

 Consult your doctor in case you have any questions about diabetes drugs.
-This herb comes with risks as other different herbs that reduce blood sugar.
+This herb comes with risks as other different herbs reduce blood sugar.

 Fenugreek can lead to too-low blood glucose levels (hypoglycemia) if you take it alongside the prescribed drugs for diabetes.
 As a result, you might need to change your dose of anti-diabetic medication.